geveh/LakeVolumes/README.md

 - "RGI2000-v7.0-o2regions_modified_densified.gpkg" (Modified outlines of the O2 regions in the RGI V7.0)
 - "Lakes19902020_damtype.RDS" (R-object of glacial lakes mapped by Zhang et al. (2024) in 1990 and 2020 with a posterior median and 68% HDI estimate of their volume)
 - RGI2000-v7.0-G-global (All glaciers in the RGI V7.0, https://doi.org/10.5067/f6jmovy5navz)
-- Copernicus GLO30 and GLO90 DEMs (30- and 90-m resolution DEMs derived from the TanDEM-X mission, available through Microsoft Planetary Computer: https://planetarycomputer.microsoft.com/api/stac/v1/)
+- Copernicus GLO30 and GLO90 DEMs (During the process, the script will 30-m and 90-m resolution DEMs derived from the TanDEM-X mission, available through Microsoft Planetary Computer: https://planetarycomputer.microsoft.com/api/stac/v1/)
 - "glaciers_cci_gi_greenland_gis-cl2_2000.shp" (outlines of the Greenland ice sheet in 2000, available at https://glaciers-cci.enveo.at/crdp2/index.html)

 *Output*: